tttp/dxid/README.md

-# dxid A better and safer way to display your primary keys in urls or to the users
+# 🆔 A better and safer way to display your primary keys in urls or to the users

 In a relational database, the "ID column" is used to uniquely identify each row in a table.
 This column is often referred to as a primary key column and it's used to establish relationships between tables, enforce data integrity, and optimize query performance.

-dxid is a display format that is usually more compact and includes a checksum to prevent any errors when as developers we type it.
+dxid is a _display_ format that is usually more compact than displaying that id as number while containing a checksum to prevent any errors when as developers we type this id.

 for instance (using the cli):

     $npx dxid 1984 -> ke_
     $npx dxid 42 -> Xp

-it is filename and url safe so you can use it either to display to the end user, in a url or as as filename (ie. cache).
+There is no risk of collision: one id has one and one only dxid and vice versa. it is filename and url safe so you can use it either to display to the end user, in a url or as as filename (eg. for a cache).

 This repository contains an implementation in javascript with no dependency that can be used either as a library or as a cli, and you are encouraged to implement it in your favourite language.

 ## usage

-    const { stringify, parse } = require("./src/dxid.js");
+    const { stringify, parse } = require("dxid");
     console.log(stringify(1984)); // ke_
     console.log(parse("ke_")); // 1984
     console.log(parse("ek_")); // throw RangeError
+    console.log(parse("ek_", false)); // return false (or the id if valid)

 ## problems we are trying to solve